LiuLabUB/HMMRATAC/README.md

 For details on HOW to run HMMRATAC, see HMMRATAC_Guide.txt, which contains a thorough runthrough of all parameters, output files and input requirements and troubleshooting.

+HMMRATAC requires paired-end data.
+Single-end data will not work.
+HMMRATAC is designed to process ATAC-seq data that hasn't undergone any size selection.

 If you use HMMRATAC in your research, please cite the following paper:

 Evan D. Tarbell and Tao Liu, "HMMRATAC, a Hidden Markov ModeleR for ATAC-seq", bioRxiv 306621, Pages 1-24, 2018. https://doi.org/10.1101/306621